grande-tomasz/halloween-pics-carousel/README.md

 # Halloween Picture Carousel

-Simple automative picture carousel with battons to change the current picture.
+Simple automatic picture carousel with battons to change the current picture.

 ## Origins